Kialo requires cookies to work correctly.

 , such as LinkedIn and Apple, are operating in China.
 If Google does not operate in China, rival companies will gain a competitive advantage over them.

 Companies routinely have to do things which are not necessarily good in order to make a profit.
-For example, making the staff redundant harms those staff members but allows for the company to profit due to savings on wages.

 The state can force companies to act morally via legislation, but outside of the bounds of the law, companies have no obligation to consider morality in their decision making.